msr-quarc/Liquid/AzureGuide.md

-# Using LIQUi|> on Microsoft Azure
+# Using LIQ𝑈𝑖|⟩ on Microsoft Azure

-If you don't have access to a Windows environment, using a Microsoft Azure virtual machine (VM) is a good way to use LIQUi|>.
+If you don't have access to a Windows environment, using a Microsoft Azure virtual machine (VM) is a good way to use LIQ𝑈𝑖|⟩.
-These instructions walk you through creating and connecting to a VM and setting it up with LIQUi|>.
+These instructions walk you through creating and connecting to a VM and setting it up with LIQ𝑈𝑖|⟩.

 Setting up a VM for the first time will take about 45 minutes, though you can carry on working while things happen in the background.
 Once you have created a VM, restarting it usually takes 2 or 3 minutes.

 ## Microsoft Azure Information and Cost

-An Azure basic-tier A2 instance is appropriate for most uses of LIQUi|>.
+An Azure basic-tier A2 instance is appropriate for most uses of LIQ𝑈𝑖|⟩.
 This VM type, if located in the south central US region, costs $0.148 per hour.
 At 8 hours per day for 21 weekdays in a month, this comes to $24.86 per month.
 See the [Microsoft Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) for details.

 A new Microsoft Azure account comes with a one month free trial for up to $100 of usage.

-If you are teaching a course using LIQUi|> and you and your students will be using LIQUi|> on Microsoft Azure, the [Microsoft Educator Grant Program](https://www.microsoftazurepass.com/azureu) may be applicable.
+If you are teaching a course using LIQ𝑈𝑖|⟩ and you and your students will be using LIQ𝑈𝑖|⟩ on Microsoft Azure, the [Microsoft Educator Grant Program](https://www.microsoftazurepass.com/azureu) may be applicable.
-It will provide Microsoft Azure funding for you and your students that will more than cover their LIQUi|> usage.
+It will provide Microsoft Azure funding for you and your students that will more than cover their LIQ𝑈𝑖|⟩ usage.

 ## Prerequisites